Why Trust OMD?

 Admissions Requirements:

-• Bachelor’s degree (with 3.0 GPA in final two undergraduate years)
+• Bachelor’s degree (3.0 GPA in final two undergraduate years)

-• Academic statement of purpose and a writing sample
+• Academic statement of purpose and writing sample

 • Résumé or CV (teaching experience recommended)